marcus7777/torrent-sites/README.md

 * A place for developers to work on projects that run locally and automatically sync with each other.

 Things to add:
+* A way to display a page through torrant like [webtorrent](https://github.com/feross/webtorrent)
+* A way to display a page through local storage.
 * A nice way edit the local storage.
 (Fork me I'm Yours)
 * A way to authentication people and list people as okay to propagate.
   * Update from ...